BirdseyeSoftware/dalap-html/README.md

 ## Project Goals

 _Another rendering library... really?_.
-Yep, although libraries out there do a pretty good job, we were looking for more flexibility at the time of managing our views. dalap-html provides:
+Yep, although other libraries out there do a pretty good job, we were looking for more flexibility at the time of managing our views. dalap-html provides:

 * Different protocols that you can extend with your own types for maximum customization.

-* Allows to transform/decorate your templates after definition by using something similar to CSS selectors (a la enlive).
+* Transform/Decorate your templates after definition by using something similar to CSS selectors (a la enlive).

 * Provides automatic HTML escaping, if you want something to not be escaped, you have to be explicit about it.